ucloud/lxcfs-admission-webhook/README.md

 ## Usage

 1. Add lable `lxcfs-admission-webhook=enabled` to namespace which you want to correct the linux container's CGroup-view.
+   This can be ignored when installed with `--enable-default` parameter.
    ```sh
    kubectl label namespaces your_namespace lxcfs-admission-webhook=enabled
    ```